EslamYasser-Dev/simpleNodeJsUserAdmin/readme.md

 ```bash
 npm install
 ```
-iam assume that you are runing ubuntu as an OS also see here `https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/`
+iam assume that your machine using ubuntu linux as an OS also see here `https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/`

 local MongoDB instance may be like => mongodb://localhost:27017/your_localdb_name Adjust your_localdb_name to the name of your local database.

+if u hate local db use mongo serverless DB

 ### MongoDB connection string is handled using the MONGO_URI environment variable. so in terminal: